IntelliTect-Samples/EWU-CSCD379-2024-Spring/Assignment5.md

     - Support adding a new word ❌✅
     - Editing words is not supported ❌✅
     - Duplicate words should not be allowed ❌✅
-    - Support changing the common word boolean flag ❌✅
+    - Add & support changing the common word boolean flag ❌✅
+      - Filter the list of returned words by common words ❌✅
     - Words should be sorted alphabetically ❌✅
   - Provide a text box for searching words AS YOU TYPE which supports searching for words starting with letters specified ❌✅
   - Provide a menu item for navigating to the WordEditor page ❌✅